 To cover aggregate demand, the economy imports goods from abroad.
 Therefore, during this period, the trade balance will tend to be in deficit due to the high demand for imports.

-Second, the negative output gap is also called the deflationary gap.
+The negative output gap is also called the deflationary gap.
 Sometimes, economists call it the recessionary gap.
-As the name suggests, this usually occurs during a contraction or recession where there is downward pressure on the price level.
+As the name suggests, it usually occurs during a contraction or recession when downward pressure on the price level occurs.

 A negative gap means that actual real GDP is lower than potential GDP.
 The economy operates below its potential level.
 Some resources are idle, generating downward pressure on the price level in the economy.
 During this period, you will see the unemployment rate increase.